 Just like our clocks this weekend in the majority of the country, the housing market will soon “spring forward!”
 Similar to tension in a spring, the lack of inventory available for sale in the market right now is what is holding back the market.

 Whether you are buying or selling a home it can be quite the adventure, which is why you need an experienced real estate professional to guide you on the path to achieving your ultimate goal.
 But in this world of instant gratification and internet searches, many sellers think that they can ‘For Sale by Owner’ or ‘FSBO.’

-Married couples once again dominated the first-time homebuyer statistics last year at 66% of all buyers, according to the most recent Profile of Home Buyers & Sellers.
+According to the National Association of REALTORS most recent Profile of Home Buyers & Sellers, married couples once again dominated the first-time homebuyer statistics in 2017 at 57% of all buyers.
 It is no surprise that having two incomes to save for down payments and contribute to monthly housing costs makes buying a home more attainable.